Rubick-dev/100-days-of-code/log.md

 **Today's Progress**: Another massive day working on the ElectroTicTacToe app from FCC. -13 hours of coding.

-**Thoughts**: worked heavily on final logic and testing for bugs and errors. just three more things to work on and all cosmetic.
-This was a very challenging app to work on.
-Was a massive step up (the logic compared to anything else I have done).
-FCC is great cause it forces you to get uncomfortable.
+**Thoughts**: Worked heavily on final logic and testing for bugs and errors.
+Most of the logic done now and the game works without any bugs detected to date.
+I have just three more things to work on and mainly cosmetic.
+This was a very challenging app to work on, I feel it was a massive step up (the logic compared to anything else I have done). #FCC challenges have been great because it has forced me out of my comfort zone.

 **Link to work:**
 1. [Advanced Front-End Developer Project - TicTacToe Game](https://www.freecodecamp.org/challenges/build-a-tic-tac-toe-game)